mefengl/wxt-starter/README.md

 To use it, refer to the [documentation](https://ui.shadcn.com/docs/cli#add)

-> tldr: To add components using `npx shadcn/ui add`, select them by pressing `space` and submit with `enter`.
+> tldr: To add components using `npx shadcn@latest add`, select them by pressing `space` and submit with `enter`.
 If adding a code file, simply type the component name for autocompletion in vscode.

 ## trpc